-External service providers may be considered to perform internal audit activities, in accordance with existing BSP regulations on outsourcing, except for areas covered by existing statutes on deposit secrecy.
+External service providers may be considered to perform internal audit engagements, in accordance with existing BSP regulations on outsourcing, except for areas covered by existing statutes on deposit secrecy.
 Outsourcing shall, however, be done on a limited basis to have access to certain areas of expertise that are not available to IAD or to address resource constraints.
-The internal audit activity shall not be outsourced to the Bank's own External Auditor nor to internal audit service provider that was previously engaged by the Bank in the same area intended to be covered by the internal audit activity that will be outsourced, without a one-year "cooling off" period.
+The internal audit function shall not be outsourced to the Bank's own External Auditor nor to internal audit service provider that was previously engaged by the Bank in the same area intended to be covered by the internal audit function that will be outsourced, without a one-year "cooling off" period.
 Further, the CAE shall ensure that the knowledge or inputs from the outsourced experts shall be assimilated into the Bank to the greatest extent possible.

-CONSULTING OR ADVISORY SERVICES
+ADVISORY SERVICES

-Senior management may consult the Internal Auditor on matters related to risks and internal controls without tainting the latter's independence.
+Senior management may seek the advice of the Internal Auditor on matters related to risks and internal controls without tainting the latter's independence.
 In such cases, the Internal Auditor shall not be involved in the development or implementation of policies and procedures, preparation of reports or execution of activities that fall within the scope of an audit.
-When performing consulting services, the Internal Auditor should maintain objectivity and not assume management responsibility.
-The internal audit activity should also exercise due professional care in conducting consulting engagements.
-Some examples of consulting services that may be requested from IAD are as follows:
+When performing advisory services, the Internal Auditor should maintain objectivity and not assume management responsibility.
+The internal audit function should also exercise due professional care in conducting advisory engagements.
+Some examples of advisory services that may be requested from IAD are as follows: